mohsinalimat/XDXRatingBar/README.md

 4. The variable "isIndicator" determines whether users can change rating by tapping XDXRatingBar.
 However, the rating can still be changed programmatically.

 5. The variable "starWidthInsetRatio" sets the gap between star images.
-The value should be set between 0 ~ 0.5.
+The value should be set to 0 ~ 0.5.

 6. The variable "isDisplayingUnselectedStars" indicates whether unselected star images should display or not.
 If it's set to false, the value of "imageForUnselectedStars" will be useless (suggesting to set image to nil).